Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

-Now, let us see what happens when we use meshes that are partially open, incomplete, or meshes that aren't forming a new topology.
+Now, let us see what happens when we use meshes that are partially open, incomplete, or meshes that are not forming a new topology.

 As you can see in the images below the faces of one participant in the Boolean operation gives incomplete information to the modifier.
 The resulting edges get messy and there is